 Submit art work as 300-dpi .jpgs or .tifs to editor, or send link to online portfolio.
 Cover pays $10; interior art pays $5.
 Color art for covers will be considered; the print issue interiors are black-and-white, but use of color is unlimited in the .pdf.

 E-mail submissions (strongly preferred) to email@example.com.
-Please put “S*L sub” and last name in subject line; editor wears multiple hats.
-Postal submissions with SASE accepted only if you don't have an e-mail address—postal submissions that include an e-mail address will be torn up into small pieces and danced upon.
+Please put “S*L sub” and last name in subject line.
+Postal submissions with SASE accepted only if you have no e-mail—postal submissions that include an e-mail address will be torn up into small pieces and danced upon.
 No IRCs; SASE not required for international postal submissions.

 F.J.
 Bergmann, Star*Line Editor